tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Filters.md

 <kbd><img src="./images/CJA-FIGURE46.png"  /></kbd>

-We now have the 3 filters we need to do some interesting cross -channel analysis.
+We now have the 3 filters we need to do some interesting cross-channel analysis.

 16. Duplicate the last table you built again and multi-select the 3 filters you just built and drag them over the “callSelectedReason” dimension in the duplicated copy of the table and "Replace" that dimension with those 3 filters.
       - This provides an interesting view.
 We can see there are Web Sessions with Calls, and Call Sessions with Page Views.